ESWIN-DC/golden-player/README.md

 ## How to build

 Golden player supports cross compilation and native compilation.
 You must update the environment variables.
-For to fit your requirements, please change the script text in the "scripts/env.sh".
+For to fit your requirements, please modify the script text in the "scripts/env.sh".

 ```bash
 source ./scripts/env.sh
 ```

-Golden Player supports both make and cmake.
-The project will deprecate make, so cmake is preferred.
+Golden Player supports both make and cmake, but we will deprecate make in the future, and move to cmake.
 The following is the usage of cmake.

 ```bash
 mkdir build